Libensemble/libensemble/docs/FAQ.rst

   This has been observed with the OFA fabric when using mpi4py and usually indicates MPI messages aren't being received correctly.
 The solution is to either switch fabric or turn off matching probes.
-See the answer for "Why does libEnsemble hang on certain systems when running with MPI?"
+See the answer to "Why does libEnsemble hang on certain systems when running with MPI?"

   For more information see https://bitbucket.org/mpi4py/mpi4py/issues/102/unpicklingerror-on-commrecv-after-iprobe.

 .. dropdown:: **srun: Job \*\*\*\*\*\* step creation temporarily disabled, retrying (Requested nodes are busy)**

+  Note that this message has been observed on Perlmutter when none of the problems below are present, and is likely caused by interference with system processes that run between tasks.
+In this case, it may cause overhead but does not prevent correct functioning.

   When running on a SLURM system, this implies that you are trying to run on a resource that is already dedicated to another task.
 The reason can vary, some reasons are: